 For years, I never worried about SEO at all, and my sites continued to stay at the top of the SERPs (search engine result pages.)
 It wasn’t until I started focusing on SEO strategies, that I started experiencing challenges.
 I will cut to the chase and tell you what I have come to learn:

 SEO strategy should be used as a foundation only.
 Instead, focus on engaging readers.
-This is what results in the highest rankings.
-When paired with a strong backlink profile, even the smallest of blogs, can outrank all others.
+This is what results in the higher rankings.
+When paired with a strong backlink profile, even the smallest of blogs, can outrank the competition.

 That said, here is a foundation strategy you can apply to your own blog.

 S-E-O: Search engine optimization.
 The process of optimizing content to be discovered through a search engine’s organic search results.